Why the Fed’s only Democrat could unseat the current chair

 In an August interview with Bloomberg TV, Sen. Elizabeth Warren (D-Mass.) praised Brainard’s “strong and powerful dissents” and said Brainard “makes a good case for why it is the job of the Federal Reserve to be that cop on that beat.”
 Warren has since come out against Powell getting a second term, calling him a “dangerous man.”

 But Warren has not publicly endorsed Brainard or another candidate.
-Neither did a group of progressive Democrats on the House Financial Services Committee when they called on Biden in August to replace Powell and pick someone more aggressive on climate and financial regulation.
-Amarnath, of Employ America, described a degree of wobbling among advocacy groups that want an alternative to Powell but opposed Brainard for Treasury Secretary last year.
+Neither did a group of liberal Democrats on the House Financial Services Committee when they called on Biden in August to replace Powell and pick someone more aggressive on climate and financial regulation.
+Amarnath, of Employ America, described a degree of wobbling among advocacy groups that want an alternative to Powell but opposed Brainard for treasury secretary last year.

 If Brainard is not made chair, many Fed watchers anticipate the White House would tap her for vice chair or vice chair for supervision.
 Those experts say the supervision role, in particular, would give her crucial authority over the Fed’s regulation of Wall Street, including on climate issues.

 But it’s unclear whether a role other than chair would be an attractive offer.
-Some close to the White House and Hill privately speculate that Brainard could be Biden’s next Treasury Secretary if Janet Yellen eventually steps down.
+Some close to the White House and Hill privately speculate that Brainard could be Biden’s next treasury secretary if Janet L. Yellen eventually steps down.

 The White House is expected to make a decision soon.